Samahu/RoboND-DeepLearning-Project/Writeup.md

 - Collect more data that contain the hero.
 - Add more samples for the hero while it is distant
 - Do hyper parameter search using either grid search or more advanced method for parameter optimizations

+**Would this model work for following another object other than human like (dog, cat, car, ...)?**
+- The answer is yes, however, a different training and validation sets are required.
+These sets should contain images from different angels of the object that we are trying to follow.